 Start by chopping your peppers, onion, broccoli, cauliflower, cucumber and apples into bite-sized pieces, and then combine them in a large colander (or similar dish).
 Rinse and shake the veggies and fruit well for a nice, even mix.
-Once everything is rinsed and mixed well, transfer the mixture to a large salad bowl, throw in the cranberries and then chill the mixture in your fridge while you prepare the rest of the ingredients.
+Once everything is rinsed and mixed well, transfer the mixture to a large salad bowl, and then let it chill in your fridge while you prepare the rest of the ingredients.

 Now, you can easily add raw nuts to the finished preparation but I highly recommend taking a little bit more time to ‘candy’ them with my honey-based glaze.
 The combination of candied nuts, apples and cranberries takes away the need to add dressing.
 Plus, the ingredients used to make the glaze can greatly enhance the overall nutritional value of the salad.

 So, if you’re convinced, the next step is to preheat your oven to about 400°F (204°C).

 To prepare the candied nuts, heat the honey in a glass microwavable bowl (covered) until it liquefies (about 30 seconds).
 Next, add the olive oil, squeeze in the lemon and orange juices, and then reheat the mixture for about 10-20 more seconds.
 Once all this is done, toss in the nuts, re-cover the bowl and then ‘shake up’ the mixture.

 When the ‘glaze’ is evenly distributed, let the mixture sit for about 3-5 minutes and then pour it onto a large piece of foil.
 You should bend the foil around its edges making it look like a bowl.